djfdat/phaser-typescript-vscode-boilerplate/README.md

 Derived from: http://divillysausages.com/2015/06/09/using-phaser-with-visual-studio-code/

-*NOTE: This is now running on Phaser Community Edition (Phaser-CE).
+*NOTE: This boilerplate is setup to use Phaser Community Edition (Phaser-CE).
 This is Phaser 2, not Phaser 3 or beyond.*

 ## Getting Started
 1. Install [Node].